What are the Risk Factors for Gallbladder Cancer?

 Since the condition increases insulin resistance, it could lead to increased bile production, resulting in stones.
 Gallstones are a major risk factor as well.

 X-rays and CT scans use ionising radiation to detect any issues within your body.
-However, prolonged exposure can increase your chances of getting this disease.
+There is no established evidence that routine diagnostic imaging using ionising radiation significantly increases the risk of gallbladder cancer.
 On the bright side, this chance is very rare since doctors do not use high radiation for such scans.

 Gallbladder Polyps